tlswg/tls13-spec/draft-ietf-tls-tls13.md

   the record protection algorithm (including secret key length) and a hash to be used with the key derivation function and HMAC.

-- A Zero-RTT mode was added, saving a round-trip at connection setup for some application data, at the cost of certain security properties.
+- A 0-RTT mode was added, saving a round-trip at connection setup for some application data, at the cost of certain security properties.

 - Static RSA and Diffie-Hellman cipher suites have been removed;